nationalarchives/miiify/README.md

 ### Quick start

 The following tutorial demonstrates how to interact with the server using the httpie [tool](https://httpie.io/) and Apache Benchmark [tool](https://httpd.apache.org/docs/2.4/programs/ab.html).
+Note, the server is running from a self-signed certificate generated within the Docker container.

 Build from source and launch Docker container (note this will take some time the first run):
 ```bash